Residential Property

-Status of the building
+Status of the Building

-Status of the land
+Status of the Land

 Land that makes up the ‘garden or grounds’ of a building.
 Which counts as residential property for SDLT purposes will also be residential property.
 So, subject to SDLT residential property rates, even if it is sold from the building.

 The key date is the date of the transaction.
-So, past use of the land taken into account by HMRC.
+So, past use of the land is taken into account by HMRC.
 Is order to establish the relationship between the land and the building.
 Future or planned future use is not relevant, although where use changes over time.
 Thus, the status of the land may also change.

-In deciding whether land counts as ‘garden or grounds’ a range of factors will come into play.
+In deciding whether land counts as a ‘garden or grounds’ a range of factors will come into play.
 There is no single determining factor.
 But, not all factors will carry equal weight.
 It is necessary to consider how land is used.

-Questions to ask include
+Questions to Ask Include

 • Is there evidence that the land has been exploited on a commercial basis?